dimitri-thomopulos/hig/README.md

 | 20040401 | 3 | 2.17 |

 The date is expressed as year, month, day, i.e., **YYYYMMDD**.
 The second column indicates the reference time (between 1 and 24).
 Finally, the third column shows the inflows expressed in [m^3/s].
 Additional rows can be added to the existing file with the condition of entering the data in ascending date order.
 Data continuity is not required.

+## License
+The code is free to use for non-commercial purposes.
+However, reference is required in case of use.

+## Acknowledgements
+This work was supported by a public grant as part of the Investissement d’avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.
+This research benefited from the support of the FMJH Program PGMO and from the support of EDF.